Were you blocked on Facebook recently?

 Report conversation participant(s) [..] and click

-Not everyone would feel comfortable in trying this one as you may fear that Facebook takes action against you or your friend.
-You should not worry too much about this as there’s no real person there to manually verify each single report.
-I have personally used this option several times without any issue.
+Not everyone would feel comfortable in trying this one as you may fear that Facebook takes action for reporting your friend.
+Rest assured, I have personally used this option several times without any issue.

 3. Ask Mutual Friends